 The Advocate General considers that challenging the validity of the decision establishing the SCCs indirectly calls into question the assessments made by the Commission in its decision of 2016 relating to the validity of the “Privacy Shield”.
 Indeed, the Commission found that the USA ensured an adequate level of protection under the privacy shield, having regard, to the safeguards surrounding the access to the data by the US intelligence authority and the judicial protection available to the persons whose data are transferred.

-However, he advise the Court not to rule on the validity of the “Privacy Shield” as this is not the issue at stake in this matter.
+However, he advises the Court not to rule on the validity of the “Privacy Shield” as this is not the issue at stake in this matter.

 3. The Advocate General sets out the reason that leads him to question the validity of Privacy Shield decision